StinoBytes/ftp-downloader/README.md

 Simple FTP downloader with schedule and database.
 Runs in a Docker container.

-> [!IMPORTANT]
-> **Legal Disclaimer:** This tool is intended for downloading legal content only.
-The author is not responsible for any misuse of this software or for downloading copyrighted material without permission.
-Users are solely responsible for ensuring compliance with applicable laws and regulations when using this tool.

 > [!WARNING]
 > **SSL verification is DISABLED** at the moment!
 This project is still under development.
 It will be added later.
 Use at your own risk.